zacharski/compassionatepath.org/schedule/index.md

 #### Sunday Book Study

 #####2:00pm.
-Location: 11111 Leavells Road, Fredericksburg, VA
+Location: Salem Church Library, 2607 Salem Church Rd, Fredericksburg

-Starting later this month we will be discussion the book [*How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow*](http://www.amazon.com/How-Wake-Up-Buddhist-Inspired-Navigating/dp/1614290563/ref=sr_1_1?ie=UTF8&qid=1441458774&sr=8-1&keywords=how+to+wake+up) by Toni Bernhard.
+We are currently discussing the book [*How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow*](http://www.amazon.com/How-Wake-Up-Buddhist-Inspired-Navigating/dp/1614290563/ref=sr_1_1?ie=UTF8&qid=1441458774&sr=8-1&keywords=how+to+wake+up) by Toni Bernhard.
 Please check our [meetup page](http://www.meetup.com/Beginners-Mind-Zen/) to see what chapters we will be discussing for the current Sunday.
 This group does not meet the first Sunday of the month.

 #### Informal meetings